centrica-engineering/nucleus-docs/docs/how-to/contribute-to-documentation.md

 Check the changes that have been made by comparing the existing file and your file.

-Feel free to include a comment in the pull request, then click on 'Create pull request'.
+If you think it would be helpful, include a comment in the pull request and then click on 'Create pull request'.

 Your pull request will be listed in our repository for review.